This content is excerpted from EyeNet’s MIPS 2020; also see the Academy’s MIPS hub page.

-In limited circumstances, you may be able to skip PI reporting.
+In limited circumstances, you may be excused from PI reporting.
 Typically, if you don’t report PI measures, your PI score will be 0% and your maximum MIPS final score would be 75 points.
 However, there are some exceptions (see below).
 If you qualify for an exception, you would be excused from reporting PI measures.
 Some PI exceptions must be applied for, while others are automatic.

 What happens if you are excused from PI?
 If CMS excuses you from reporting PI, the performance category’s weight within your MIPS final score could be reduced to 0%.
-If PI is the only performance category that is being reweighted to 0%, its weight is transferred to the quality performance category, which would now be weighted at 70%, meaning that it could contribute up to 70 points toward your MIPS final score.
-If more than one performance category is being reweighted to 0%, see Table 5: Reweighting the Performance Categories.
+If PI is the only performance category that is being reweighted to 0%, its weight is transferred to the quality performance category, which would now be weighted at 70%, meaning that it would contribute up to 70 points toward your MIPS final score.
+If more than one performance category is being reweighted to 0%, see “Table: Performance Category Weights”.

 Caveat for group-level reporting.
 If you are participating in MIPS as part of a group, you won’t be excused from PI unless all MIPS eligible clinicians in the group are excused.

 You may apply for a significant hardship exception.
 CMS has described several circumstances that might qualify for the significant hardship exception:

 - insufficient internet connectivity and insurmountable barriers prevented you from obtaining sufficient access;

 - extreme and uncontrollable circumstances that caused your CEHRT to become unavailable, including disaster, practice closure, severe financial distress (e.g., bankruptcy or debt restructuring), and vendor issues;